 production are used in the VIP-CLI command examples below.
 Read more about how to target environments in VIP-CLI commands.

-Import a SQL database to an environment with the
+Import a SQL database to a VIP Platform environment with the

 vip import sql VIP-CLI command.